-Lisa Kaltenbrunner is an associate in Ropes & Gray’s antitrust department, based in London.
+Lisa Kaltenbrunner is counsel in Ropes & Gray’s antitrust department, based in London.
 Lisa advises on all aspect of EU and UK competition law, with particular focus advising clients on anti-competitive agreements and information exchange, abuse of dominance cases, as well as on EU and UK merger control.

 By way of example, Lisa represented a FTSE 100 company in various high-profile antitrust investigations carried out by the European Commission and the Competition and Markets Authority (the CMA) in the UK.